lidofinance/lido-frontend-template/DOCS.md

 This means that you may have to register an account with a third-party Ethereum provider such [Infura](https://infura.io/) or [Alchemy](https://www.alchemy.com/) whose free plans are more than enough for development.
 Once you get your hands on the API Key, specify it in your `.env.local` and you are ready to go.

-In order to ensure that pre-paid production API keys do not end getting shipped to the user's browser, we have an API route at `pages/api/rpc.ts` that proxies all Ethereum JSON RPC requests.
+In order to ensure that pre-paid production API keys do not end up getting shipped to the user's browser, we have an API route at `pages/api/rpc.ts` that proxies all Ethereum JSON RPC requests.

 To use JSON RPC Provider, use the `useEthRpcSwr` hook like so,
 ```ts